 GENERAL BOWHUNTING INFO

-What countries should I bowhunt in?
+What African countries should I bowhunt in?

 Your first bowhunting safari to Africa should be for plains game to either South Africa or Namibia.
 Both countries are relatively safe and have an abundance of affordable game.
 Have your outfitter pick you up at the airport and do not venture out at night by yourself in the cities.
-If you need to stay overnight in Johannesburg, I recommend the Afton Guest House.
+If you need to stay overnight in Johannesburg, I recommend the Afton Safari Lodge.
 You will be well rested before continuing on to your final destination.
 By hunting for plains game on your first discounted safari, you will gain the experience in Africa that is critical for taking on Africa’s dangerous game.
 Being in Africa for the first time is a wondrous experience that should be savored and enjoyed.
 Dangerous game hunting requires your undivided attention and having the newness of Africa wear off a little helps you focus for the chore at hand.

-What about high fences?
+What about high fences in Africa?

 The majority of South Africa is high fenced.
 By enclosing properties in high fencing, the game is privately owned and managed and the outfitters are able to set their hunting seasons as they wish.
 High fencing should not convey the same concerns that are typical of what is considered “canned hunting” in the US.
 Many of these fenced properties range from 10,000 acres to over 200,000 acres.
 You may only see the fence when going into and exiting the hunting concessions.